 Born on 13th January 1892 in Hudnall

 Killed in Action 31st July 1917 in Belgium

 George Hoar was born in Hudnall, the 7th of the 10 children of Edward Hoar and Sophia, née Whitman.
 His father farmed Hudnall Farm where the family lived throughout George’s life.
 At the time of George’s birth, his father was a Butcher and Farmer.

 His siblings were:

 George started at Little Gaddesden School on 26th April 1897 when he was 5 years old.
-He left school, aged 13, on 10th May 1905 with a Certificate of Attendance; he was going to work on his father’s farm.
+He then stayed at the school until 10th May 1905 when he left, aged 13, with a Certificate of Attendance.
+He then went to work on his father’s farm.

 In the 1911 Census, 19 year old George is shown as a Farmer’s Son working on the Farm.
-His brothers Frank, 26, and Richard, 17, were similarly employed.
+His brothers Frank, 26, and Richard Hoar, 17, were similarly employed.

 Military Service 6

 On 11th March 1912, George attested for the Hertfordshire Regiment at Ashridge.
 1847 Vernon Batchelor, 1848 Harry Cutler and 1851 Walter Lee also attested for the Hertfordshire Regiment that day and it is very probable that 1854 Horace Ruffett did too.